anoma/nspec/docs/architecture-2/ordering/mempool.md

 Of course, primaries do not necessarily produce vertices for the same round at the same literal time.
 Here we see primaries producing vertices for round 3 for red learner at different times, depending on when they finish batches, or receive a round 2 quorum, or enough votes:
 ![Blue DAG](quorums_blue_0_red_3.svg)
-In Heterogeneous Narwhal, these two DAGs are being created simultaneously (using the same sequence of Vertices from each Primary, and many of the same Votes):
+In Heterogeneous Narwhal, these two ᴅᴀɢs are being created simultaneously (using the same sequence of Vertices from each Primary, and many of the same Votes):
 ![Blue and Red DAG](quorums_blue_5_red_3.svg)
 Note that round numbers for different learners do not have to be close to each other.
 Red round 3 vertices are produced after blue round 5 vertices, and that's ok.